tapio/live-server/README.md

 * master (unreleased)
 	- `--ignorePattern=RGXP` exclude files from watching by regexp (@psi-4ward)
+	- `--watch=PATH` cli option to only watch given paths
 * v0.9.0
 	- `--mount=ROUTE:PATH` cli option to specify alternative routes to paths (@pmentz)
 	- `--browser=BROWSER` cli option to specify browser to use (@sakiv)